TebaldiLab/FoldARE/README.md

 2. .txt file with the corresponding m6a modifications' positions for the sequence (known m6A sites).

 This folder is included in the repository to validate the functionalities of FoldARE upon installation.

+## datasets folder
+The `datasets/` folder contains the datasets used to develop and test `foldare_predict` (25db for development; filtered, non-redundant subsets of Archivell, RNAstrand, bpRNA, and eFold for testing).
+This folder is included in the repository for additional testing and reproducibility of the results in Marino SM, Husak V, Tebaldi T (2026) "FoldARE, an RNA secondary structure analysis and prediction tool via generative pseudo-SHAPE modeling" *doi: 10.64898/2026.03.04.709501* (preprint).